-The Doctor of Physical Therapy Program at Loma Linda University values comments and concerns from the outside public, in regards to the behavior of our students.
+The Doctor of Physical Therapy Program at Loma Linda University values comments and concerns from the outside public, regarding the behavior of our students.
 We strive to graduate competent, compassionate, and ethical students.
 These behaviors should carry with the student past the clinic doors.